API Reference

 • set_text – If True, sets the Redirect body content automatically.

 • status_code – an API.status_codes attribute, or an integer, representing the HTTP status code of the redirect.
+Defaults to 307 (308 with permanent=True).

 property requests